nanditasingh12/Ollama-Insight-PDF-Reader/README.md

 # 🤖 Chat with PDF locally using Ollama + LangChain + Large Language Model

 A powerful local RAG (Retrieval Augmented Generation) application that lets you chat with your PDF documents using Ollama and LangChain.
-This project includes both a Jupyter notebook for experimentation.
+This project includes a Jupyter notebook for experimentation.

 ## ✨ Features